Kaktushose/jda-commands/wiki/docs/interactions/modals.md

 # Modals

 ## Overview
-Modals are defined by annotating a method with <com.github.kaktushose.jda.commands.annotations.interactions.Modal>.
+Modals are defined by annotating a method with <io.github.kaktushose.jdac.annotations.interactions.Modal>.
 The first parameter must always be a <ModalEvent>.

 ```java